Equality and diversity

 We have developed guidance for the police on how to deal with allegations of discrimination.
 The guidelines were developed following consultation with voluntary and community groups, policing stakeholders, the Equality and Human Rights Commission and Discrimination Law Association.

-They set the standards that we will hold police forces to when we make decisions about reviews and appeals.
+They set the standards that hold police forces to when we make decisions about reviews and appeals.
 They are also the standards that complainants, families and other interested parties should expect when allegations of discrimination are made against the police.
 Find out more about our research and other work involving race discrimination.

-These groups are made up of local community members and organisations that draw upon their specialist knowledge and insight in order to assist the investigation.
+When an investigation could significantly impact or affect public confidence or when community perspectives could strengthen our approach, we consider forming a community reference group.
+These groups bring together local voices and organisations to offer valuable insight and knowledge, in order to assist the investigation.
 Read more about the work we do to engage with different communities.

 Welsh language standards

-Find out about our commitment to meet Welsh Language StandardsRequesting information
+Find out about our commitment to meet Welsh Language Standards.Requesting information

 Our employees can expect to be treated fairly and without discrimination.
 We treat one another with dignity and respect in a fair and consistent manner, and inappropriate behaviour is not tolerated.